By Tim Spencer-Lane (article updated 2 June 2022)

 Removal of delayed discharge regime

-The bill will revoke the procedural requirements in schedule 3 to the Care Act 2014 known as the ‘delayed discharge regime’.
+The act revokes the procedural requirements in schedule 3 to the Care Act 2014 known as the ‘delayed discharge regime’.
 In broad terms, this regime sets time limits for the completion of social care assessments and the provision of care and support services for NHS hospital patients, and fines to be paid by the local authority to the relevant NHS body for every day that the person’s discharge has been delayed where this has been caused by the local authority.
 It also sets requirements for communication between the NHS and local authority in relation to patients who were ready to be discharged and for the involvement of patients and carers during the discharge process.

 The government has justified the removal of the delayed discharge regime in the following terms: